growupanand/Sqlite-Python-Module/README.md

 # sqlite_module

-This is my custom created module to handle SQLITE module easily using class.
+This is my custom created python module to handle SQLITE easily.